Sandinista National Liberation Front: Precursor to Revolution (1933–1961)

-In October 1958 Ramon Raudales began his guerilla war against the Somoza dynasty beginning the armed conflict.
+In October 1958 Ramon Raudales began his guerrilla war against the Somoza dynasty, beginning the armed conflict.

-June 1959 the event known as "El Chaparral" occurred in Honduran territory bordering Nicaragua.
+In June 1959 an event known as "El Chaparral" occurred in Honduran territory bordering Nicaragua.
 The guerrilla fighters "Rigoberto López Pérez" under the command of Rafael Somarriba (in which Carlos Fonseca was integrated) was found and annihilated by the Honduran Army in coordination with the intelligence services of the Nicaraguan National Guard.

 After "El Chaparral", several more armed rebellions took place.
 In August the journalist Manuel Díaz y Sotelo died; in September Carlos "Chale" Haslam died; in December Heriberto Reyes (Colonel of the Defensive Army of National Sovereignty) died.
-The following year the events of "El Dorado" (February 28, 1960) took place where several events occurred leading to several deaths including Luis Morales, Julio Alonso Leclair (head of the September 15 column), Manuel Baldizón and Erasmo Montoya.
+The following year, events known as "El Dorado" (February 28, 1960) took place, leading to several deaths including Luis Morales, Julio Alonso Leclair (head of the September 15 column), Manuel Baldizón, and Erasmo Montoya.

-The conventional opposition, up to that point led by the Nicaraguan Communist Party, had not been able to form a common front against the dictatorship.
+The conventional opposition, up to that point led by the Nicaraguan Socialist Party, had not been able to form a common front against the dictatorship.
 The opposition to the dictatorship was established around various student organizations.
-Among its leaders, Carlos Fonseca Amador in the early 1960s.
+Among its leaders in the early 1960s was Carlos Fonseca Amador.

-At the start of 1961 the New Nicaragua Movement (NNM) was founded by prominent leaders in education like Carlos Fonseca, Silvio Mayorga, Tomás Borge, Gordillo, Navarro y Francisco Buitrago; prominent leaders on workers issues such as Jose Benito Escobar; countryside leaders like Germán Pomares and small business leaders such as Julio Jerez Suárez.
-Legendary guerilla veteran Santos Lopez, who fought with Augusto Cesar Sandino, also participated in the NNM.
+At the start of 1961, the New Nicaragua Movement (NNM) was founded by prominent leaders in education, such as Fonseca, Silvio Mayorga, Tomás Borge, Gordillo, Navarro y Francisco Buitrago; prominent leaders on workers issues such as Jose Benito Escobar; countryside leaders like Germán Pomares, and small business leaders such as Julio Jerez Suárez.
+Legendary guerrilla veteran Santos Lopez, who fought with Augusto Cesar Sandino, also participated in the NNM.

-The New Nicaragua Movement was established in three cities Managua, Leon and Estelí, however they were generally stationed in Honduras.
+The New Nicaragua Movement was established in three cities: Managua, Leon and Estelí; however, they were generally stationed in Honduras.
 Their first public activity was held in March 1961, in support of the Cuban revolution and in protest of the position that the Nicaraguan government held with Cuba.
 The NNM later dissolved to make way for the National Liberation Front.

 The New Nicaragua Movement soon dissolved with its members forming the National Liberation Front, FLN.